russellsimpkins-nyt/vagrant-centos6.5-puppet/README.md

 #vagrant-centos6.5-puppet

-This is a skeleton project to make it easier to get started with vagratant.
+This is a skeleton project to make it easier to get started with vagrant.
 To get started, do the following:

 ```